-Attributes of a Successful Project Manager: Negotiating without Compromising Quality
+Qualities of a Project Manager: Negotiating without Compromising Quality

 In this series, we will outline the qualities you always see in successful project managers.
 Since project management is really the process of managing an array of business controls, the skills required to execute that are quite broad.
 Any project manager that has a good balance of these attributes has a set of skills that are applicable across the organization.

-We always say the best color to describe project management is gray.
+The best color to describe project management is gray.
 Projects are rarely stark black-and-white.
-This post will cover the skills necessary to negotiate the gray areas inherent in all projects.
+This post will cover the negotiation skills for project managers to negotiate the gray areas inherent in all projects.

 Ability to Make Effective Trade-offs

 “Prepare by knowing your walk away [conditions] and by building the number of variables you can work with during the negotiation.
 You need … a combination of price, terms, and deliverables that represents the least you will accept.
 Without one, you have no negotiating road map.”